siva-sub/client-ocr-app/README.md

 - 🚀 **100% Client-Side**: All processing happens in your browser using WebAssembly
 - 🔒 **Privacy-First**: Your images and PDFs never leave your device
-- ⚡ **PP-OCRv5 Models**: State-of-the-art text detection using PaddleOCR v5
+- ⚡ **PP-OCRv5 Models**: Latest PaddleOCR v5 models for both detection and recognition
-- 📄 **PDF Support**: Extract text from multi-page PDF documents
+- 📄 **PDF Support**: Extract text from multi-page PDF documents with visual preview
-- 🌍 **English Optimized**: Using PP-OCRv4 English recognition model
+- 🖼️ **PDF Preview**: See thumbnails of PDF pages before processing
+- 🌍 **Multilingual Support**: PP-OCRv5 supports 80+ languages
 - 📱 **Responsive Design**: Works on desktop and mobile devices
 - 🎯 **Easy to Use**: Simple drag-and-drop interface
 - 💾 **Export Options**: Copy text or download as file